 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach business operations and/or supply chain) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, Undicate involvement in the impact (i.e. caused by the and/or projects, programs, and initiatives do you have to manage the material topic?
+Management Approach Indicate involvement in the impact lie caused by the What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 What are the Risk/s Identified?
 Management Approach ldentify risk/s related to material topic of the organization What are the Opportunity/ies Identified?
 Management Approach Identify the opportunity/ies related to material topic of the organization